 If you're filming in very bright daylight, such as a snowy landscape, then a Neutral Density filter is the way to go.
 This slows down the shutter speed of the camera to ensure that footage is as smooth as possible without being overexposed.

 Check your settings

 Most of the settings can usually be left on auto, letting the camera do the brainy stuff for you.
 However, if you want to tinker, GoPro cams will let you choose the white balance from 3000k for low light settings up to 6500k for places with lots of white light, like a brightly lit room or outside on a sunny day.
-You can also play with exposure and sharpness if you're that way inclined.
+You can also play with exposure and sharpness, if you're that way inclined.

 Depending on which camera you're using, it's likely that you'll have a choice of shooting resolutions ranging from WVGA (too low-quality for most) up to 4K (massive, but not really that usable because of the ropey frame rates).
 You're best opting for something in the middle - good ol' 16:9 1080p is the perfect middle ground.

 There's an incredible selection of mounts available for action cams, ranging from the GoPro Fetch for dogs to mic stand mounts and clamps for surfboards, heads and handlebars.
-And don't be afraid to go lo-fi with some gaffer tape – it'll keep things extra secure and help you adjust your shooting angle if need be.
+And don't be afraid to go lo-fi with some gaffer tape – it'll keep things extra secure and help you adjust your shooting angle, if need be.

 Taping things securely can also help dampen vibration.
 Using a helmet mount will give you a great POV but you'll look like a plank – a chest harness is much more stable and will look ever so slightly less stupid.
-The surfing pig in the video above knows what's what, mount-wise.
+The surfing pig in the video above knows what's up, mount-wise.